bcgsc/ntLink/README.md

-n			Minimum graph edge weight [2] g			Minimum gap size (bp) [20] f			Maximum number of contigs in a run for full transitive edge addition [10] a                        Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [500]
+n			Minimum graph edge weight [2] g			Minimum gap size (bp) [20] f			Maximum number of contigs in a run for full transitive edge addition [10] a                       Minimum number of anchored ONT reads required for an edge [1] z			Minimum size of contig (bp) to scaffold [500] v                       If 1, track time and memory for each step of the pipeline [0]

 Note:
 	- Ensure all assembly and read files are in the current working directory, making soft links if neccessary